 - Direct PLUS Loans are not based on income or assets

 - Fixed interest rate at 6.41% and interest begins to accrue as the funds are disbursed each quarter.
 The interest rate for the upcoming school year will be released by the federal government in the Summer.

 - Subject to 4.204% origination fees, which is deducted from each quarterly disbursement.
 Loans with first disbursement after 12/1/2013 will be subject to 4.288% origination fees.

 - Repayment is deferred while enrolled in school at least half-time and during a six-month post-enrollment deferment period

 - The maximum repayment period is ten (10) years although there are extended repayment terms available.
-Consult with the Direct Loan Servicing Center for complete details on the repayment options available
+Consult with the Department of Education's loan servicers for complete details on the repayment options available

 - Early repayment in whole or in part may be made without penalty at any time